AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/community-data.md

 uid: CommunityData
 ---

-# Read Community data
+# Read community data

 You can use APIs to read community data shared with your tenant.
-The steps are as follows:
+The steps are:

 1. Connect to AVEVA Data Hub with a role that has access to communities.